AXIS5hacker/DNX-Note-Width-Changer/README.md

 *If none of the triggers in "-m, -l, -r" is specified, all sides will be changed.

+-rnd1                change the width randomly, using mode 1(will ignore the "-w" argument)

+-rnd2                change the width randomly, using mode 2(will ignore the "-w" argument)

 -?                      help

 -h                      help, same as -?

+# About the random width modes

+The program is now integrated with my width randomizer, and the randomizer has 2 modes.

+Mode 1 is random width multiplier, that is, multiplying the note width by a random value.

+Mode 2 is random width changer, that is, changing the note width to a random value.